gukazma/jpg_to_heic/README.md

 `-DCMAKE_TOOLCHAIN_FILE=E:/softwares/vcpkg/scripts/buildsystems/vcpkg.cmake`

-you will get .sln file in build, open it to build.
+``.sln`` file will generate in build directory. open it by Visual Studio and generate is.

 ### How to use

-Executable file will in jpg_to_heic/out/bin/
+Executable file will be in jpg_to_heic/out/bin/

 Type follow command to know usage;